jfmengels/blog/content/blog/elm-review-v2/index.md

 - What is the type of an imported function?
 - Is this element ever used in the project?

-This version introduces _project rules_, in addition to what I now call _module rules_ that we just described.
+In addition to the **module rules** that we just described, `elm-review` now has **project rules**.
 These rules go through all the modules and can use information collected from a different module to infer or report things, solving the problems mentioned above.

 In short, this feature makes rules much more accurate, and allow for almost any of them to be _complete_.
 No more "best effort" due to the limitations of looking at a single module.

-Example use-cases:
+This opens up a wide range of possibilities.
+A few example use-cases:

 - [Report custom type constructors that aren't used anywhere in the project](https://package.elm-lang.org/packages/jfmengels/review-unused/latest/NoUnused-CustomTypeConstructors)
 - [Report functions/types that are exposed but are never used in the project](https://package.elm-lang.org/packages/jfmengels/review-unused/latest/NoUnused-Exports)
 - [Report unused modules](https://package.elm-lang.org/packages/jfmengels/review-unused/latest/NoUnused-Modules)
 - Report unused fields in records
+- If you generate a file containing the list of CSS classes next to your configuration, report the ones that are never used.
 - Report when `Html.lazy` is used incorrectly
-- TODO find other rules that are not only about unused things...
+- Report when a variable that should contain all the possible variants of a custom type is missing a variant
+- Report when a module uses another module's `update` function but not the `subscription` function

 ## Reporting errors for elm.json